ttoivone/mediacapture-extensions/face-detection-explainer.md

   DOMString humanFaceLandmarkDetectionMode;
 };

+enum HumanFaceDetectionMode {
+  "none",          // Face or landmark detection is not needed "bounding-box",  // Bounding box of the detected object is returned };

-enum ObjectDetectionMode {
+enum HumanFaceLandmarkDetectionMode {
-  "none",          // Face or landmark detection is not needed "center-point",  // Center point of the detected object is returned "bounding-box",  // Bounding box of the detected object is returned };
+  "none",          // Face or landmark detection is not needed "center-point",  // Center point of the detected object is returned };

 ```